 Land Use Designations

-The Land Use map provides Residents, Town Staff and Council with direction for growth and change.
-When considering a zoning amendment application, Council will use the Land Use map to ensure the zone aligns with the Land use Plan.
+The Land Use Map provides residents, Town staff and Council with direction for growth and change.
+When considering a zoning amendment application, Council uses the Land Use Map to ensure the zone aligns with the Land Use Plan.
 If a zoning amendment is not consistent with the plan, an OCP amendment can be applied for.

 It should be noted that the Land Use Map is not the Zoning Map.
 The Zoning Bylaw provides the specific details in relation to height, setbacks and densities for parcels in the Town.

 Three main changes were made to the Land Use Plan during the OCP Update.
 These were:

 - incorporation of the former SCRD lands into the Land Use Plan;

 - additional areas of medium-density residential were added specifically along School Road, and Davis/Poplar Roads area.